-- We are removing the source method because we have the sources in the same project, so we can use the exports\sources. - In the package\info method adjust the library name, in this case our CMakeLists.txt is creating a target library called mylibrary. - Adjust the CMake helper in the build() method, the cmake.configure() doesn't need to specify the source\folder, because we have the library.\ files in the root directory. - Adjust the copy function calls in the package method to ensure that all your headers and libraries are copied to the conan package.
+- We are removing the source method because we have the sources in the same project, so we can use the exports_sources. - In the package_info method adjust the library name, in this case our CMakeLists.txt is creating a target library called mylibrary. - Adjust the CMake helper in the build() method, the cmake.configure() doesn't need to specify the source_folder, because we have the library. files in the root directory. - Adjust the copy function calls in the package method to ensure that all your headers and libraries are copied to the conan package.

 '''

-from conans import ConanFile, CMake, tools

 class MylibraryConan(ConanFile):

 name = "mylibrary"

 version = "1.0"

 license = "<Put the package license here>"

 url = "<Package recipe repository url here, for issues about the package>"

 description = "<Description of Mylibrary here>"

 settings = "os", "compiler", "build_type", "arch"

 options = {"shared": [True, False]}

 default_options = {"shared": False}

 generators = "cmake"

 requires = "zlib/1.2.11@conan/stable"

 def build(self):

 cmake = CMake(self)

 cmake.configure()

 cmake.build()

 '''